Table of contents

 So how do these two work together?
 Scrumban methodology uses the iteration and meeting structure of Scrum and visualizes work on the Kanban board.
 Keeping both the order and the flexibility of the two frameworks.

-Scrum, Kanban, and Scrumban were first introduced as a better way to deliver software.
+Scrum, Kanban, and Scrumban were first introduced as better ways to deliver software.
 However, since then these frameworks proved to not only be applicable, but beneficial in many other fields where there is a need for a structured, yet clear process.

-While it is easy to say that Scrumban is a mixture of the two most popular Agile approaches, understanding what this means is a little different.
+While it is easy to say understand a mixture of the two most popular Agile approaches on paper, implementing it practically can be quite challenging.
 To make sure everything is crystal clear, let’s overview the roles, tools, and practices that Scrumban projects use.
-This way understanding all the elements it is composed of.
+This way understand all the elements it is composed of.

 Instead, the Scrumban team should be a set of professionals capable of pulling tasks from the backlog and completing them on their own.
 In fact, if you have a working team structure, there is no need to change it.
 Simply reinforce the roles you have and make sure the team can work autonomously towards the end goal.